-The African-American Parade!
+The African American Parade!

 In 2015, the African American Parade, became part of the Lansing Juneteenth Celebration.
 The parade was dedicated in memory of its founder, the late Rev. Dr. Michael C. Murphy, who was a former Lansing Legislator, City Council Member and community advocate.
-The 2019 parade will take place on Saturday, June 15 and will kick off 10:00 am.

-The 2019 Grand Marshals
+The 2023 Parade Grand Marshals